mia-platform/documentation/docs/fast_data/configuration/projections.md

 :::

 :::info
-When the `real-time updater` deletes a projection document, it actually makes a **virtual delete** instead of real document deletion.
+When the `Real Time Updater` deletes a projection document, it actually makes a **virtual delete** instead of real document deletion.
 This means that the document is actually kept in the database, but the `__STATE__` field (one of the default fields of the CRUD Service is set to `DELETED`.
 :::

 #### Generate projection fields from data sample